Biacode/cfqueue/README.md

 # Developer notes

-* Consumer could provides ID in headers, but I thought it isn't much fun.
-Also, the consumer may not know any ID, as we return ID only to producer.
+* Consumers could provide ID in headers, but I thought it could have been more fun.
+Also, the consumer may not know any ID, as we return ID only to the producer.
-* As this is an in-memory store and everything will purged after restart, I don't really care about keeping the ID sequence.
+* As this is an in-memory store and everything will purged after restart, I don't care about keeping the ID sequence.
-* At first, I was keeping AtomicUsize for ID counter, then I changed it to actual size of the `jobs` map.
+* Initially, I kept AtomicUsize for the ID counter, then changed it to the actual size of the `jobs` map.
-* The fun part is, we may discuss the "ID thing" for quite some time.
-Sharding/Partitioning, Replication, LB? cool stuff!!
+* The fun part is we may discuss the "ID thing" for quite some time.
+Sharding/Partitioning, Replication, LB?
+Cool stuff!!
-* To save some time I borrowed an example server impl from [Axum examples](https://github.com/tokio-rs/axum/blob/main/examples/error-handling/src/main.rs)
+* To save some time, I borrowed an example server impl from [Axum examples](https://github.com/tokio-rs/axum/blob/main/examples/error-handling/src/main.rs)
-* To save some time I decided not to break modules into fine-grained modules or even submodules.
-This way we might gain some benefits like restricting dependencies for each module, more encapsulation and fluent API, better maintainability, etc.
+* To save some time, I decided not to break modules into fine-grained modules or even submodules.
+This way, we might gain benefits like restricting each module's dependencies, providing more encapsulation and fluent API, better maintainability, etc.
-* Ideally, the Web layer should have been better decoupled from persistence/repository layer.
-E.g, separating the structures by adding [DTO](https://en.wikipedia.org/wiki/Data_transfer_object) types for representation layer, introducing some [CQRS](https://en.wikipedia.org/wiki/Command_Query_Responsibility_Segregation) concepts, etc.
+* Ideally, the Web layer should have been better decoupled from the persistence/repository layer.
+E.g., separating the structures by adding [DTO](https://en.wikipedia.org/wiki/Data_transfer_object) types for the representation layer, introducing some [CQRS](https://en.wikipedia.org/wiki/Command_Query_Responsibility_Segregation) concepts, etc.

 # API